rayduch/BDM2015/README.md

-# BDM2015
+: This repository contains replication material for

-replication for "A comprehensive comparison of students and non-students in classic experimental games" Belot Duch and Miller 2015 JEBO
+# A comprehensive comparison of students and non-students in classic experimental games
+ Belot Duch and Miller (2015), Journal of Economic Behavior and Organisation

 Abstract